josephspurrier/surfstack-templating/README.md

 }
 ```

-The template will then output: **Hello:** Joe it is Thursday 17th of April 2014 04:47:56 AM
+The template will then output: **Hello** World it is Thursday 17th of April 2014 04:47:56 AM

 # Comparison of Syntax